che-dockerfiles/che-sidecar-dependency-analytics/README.md

 # che-sidecar-dependency-analytics
 Eclipse Che Sidecar container for dependency-analytics tooling

-This sidecar image is used to run Che Plug-ins in dedicated containers
+This repository is now archived.
+All sidecar definitions have been moved into the [che-plugin-registry](https://github.com/eclipse/che-plugin-registry).

 # Dockerfiles